Key # 1: Keep God at the center of all decisions and programs. Make sure that you are spending deliberate and

 Read the word – have a set time for a devotional – take notes as you read.
 Be intentional about hearing what God is saying to you.

-Key # 2: Have a growth vision that pushes beyond limits; whether they be real or perceived.
+Key # 2: Have a growth centered vision that pushes beyond limits – whether they be real or perceived.

 See Luke 18:25 – Jesus tells a parable about a judge who fears no one

-Limitations (real or imagined) can stand in the way of vision.
+Limitations (real or imagined) stand in the way and will block your vision.
 Learn to look past obstacles.
 Push and drive.
 Be tenacious and do not accept defeat.

 Key # 3: Build your team with people who are hungry for growth and believe in success.

 See 1 Corinthians 1:10 – Paul advises the church to be of one mind

 Your team must have intellectual buy-in regarding what the mission or vision is.
-They must be systemically positive: the “Can Do” attitude must be viral and infectious.
+They must be systemically positive: the “Can Do” attitude is infectious.